-- Assessed the procedures in recording the completion of each stage of service. - Understood the formula logic of the report used to determine revenue recognition, and tested the accuracy and completeness and assessed the access control of the report. - Understood and tested the internal control on quotation and billing procedures. - In order to assess the reasonableness of revenue cut-off, we assessed the service completion condition for a certain period before and after the balance sheet date and compared the completion condition with the system information for consistency. - In order to confirm that the accounts receivable and sales revenue are recorded in the proper period and met the revenue recognition criteria, we performed external confirmation and subsequent cash receipt testing over the balance of accounts receivable as of the balance sheet date.
+- Understood the formula logic of the report used to determine revenue recognition, and tested the accuracy and completeness and assessed the access control of the report. - Understood and tested the internal control on quotation and billing procedures. - In order to assess the reasonableness of revenue cut-off, we assessed the service completion condition for a certain period before and after the balance sheet date and compared the completion condition with the system information for consistency. - In order to confirm that the accounts receivable and sales revenue are recorded in the proper period and met the revenue recognition criteria, we performed external confirmation and subsequent cash receipt testing over the balance of accounts receivable as of the balance sheet date.